decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-07-18-two-round-Simplex.md

 **Lemma 4**: If view $k$ starts after GST, and the leader of view $k$ is honest, then all honest parties commit in view $\leq k$.

 *Proof sketch*: If an honest party commits in view $<k$, it forwards the commit certificate, so all honest parties commit in view $<k$.
-If no honest party commits in view $<k$, then given synchrony after GST, all honest parties enter view $k$, vote for the honest leader, and commit in view $k$.
+If no honest party commits in view $<k$, then given synchrony after GST, all honest parties enter view $k$, vote for the honest leader (either by seeing the leader's propose or by seeing a certificate) in view $k$, and hence commit.

 ### Acknowledgments

+We thank Brendan Kobayashi Chou, Andrew Lewis-Pye, Patrick O'Grady for fixing a liveness error in a previous version.
 The work is done while Yuval Efron is affiliated with and the other authors are visiting a16z Crypto Research.
 The authors thank Kartik Nayak and Max Resnick for valuable feedback.

 Your thoughts/comments on [X](https://x.com/ittaia/status/1946296784587776058).